Sunglasses: Modern developments

-Jean-Marie-Théodore Fieuzal (1836-1888) was the first to argue for UV protection with (yellow) shaded glasses and, by 1899, Rodenstock GmbH produced possibly the first sunglasses intended for shielding eyes from UV light and not just glare.
+Jean-Marie-Théodore Fieuzal (1836–1888) was the first to argue for UV protection with (yellow) shaded glasses, and by 1899, Rodenstock GmbH produced possibly the first sunglasses intended for shielding eyes from UV light and not just glare.

 In 1913, Crookes lenses were introduced, made from glass containing cerium, which completely blocked ultraviolet light.
 In the early 1920s, the use of sunglasses started to become more widespread, especially among movie stars.
 Inexpensive mass-produced sunglasses made from celluloid were first produced by Sam Foster in 1929.
 Foster found a ready market on the beaches of Atlantic City, New Jersey where he began selling sunglasses under the name Foster Grant from a Woolworth on the Boardwalk.
 By 1938, Life magazine wrote of how sunglasses were a "new fad for wear on city streets ... a favorite affectation of thousands of women all over the U.S." It stated that 20 million sunglasses were sold in the United States in 1937 but estimated that only about 25% of American wearers needed them to protect their eyes.
 At the same time, sunglasses started to be used as aids for pilots and even produced for the gaining aviation sector, eventually adding to sunglasses as cultural icons and to their popularity.
 Polarized sunglasses first became available in 1936 when Edwin H. Land began experimenting with making lenses with his patented Polaroid filter.
 In 1947, the Armorlite Company began producing lenses with CR-39 resin.

-At present, Xiamen, China is the world's largest producer of sunglasses with its port exporting 120 million pairs each year.
+As of 2008, Xiamen, China, was the world's largest producer of sunglasses with its port exporting 120 million pairs each year.

 Functions

 Visual clarity and comfort

 Sunglasses can improve visual comfort and visual clarity by protecting the eye from glare.

-Various types of disposable sunglasses are dispensed to patients after receiving mydriatic eye drops during eye examinations.

 The lenses of polarized sunglasses reduce glare reflected at some angles off shiny non-metallic surfaces, such as water.
 They allow wearers to see into water when only surface glare would otherwise be seen, and eliminate glare from a road surface when driving into the sun.